 01st Oct 2020

-Maternity seating in the workplace is often overlooked, but it is important for companies to recognise they have a responsibility for their employees health and wellbeing.
+Maternity Office Chair in the workplace? is often overlooked, but it is important for companies to recognise they have a responsibility for their employees health and wellbeing.
 When the employee goes on maternity leave, the company has either a stock maternity chair or a chair for anyone suffering with the conditions outlined below.

 Specially designed by our specialist manufacturer to address many of the associated discomforts felt during Pregnancy.